 - The visibility of the screen, once it adjusts to the outdoor brightness, is well-tuned.
 It is especially visible in lower light conditions, which it automatically adjusts to.

 Cons: What We Would Change About the Garmin Edge 1030+

 - Initial setup was a little clunky.
 This computer has lots of features, and getting to know them takes some time.
 Best done over a cup of coffee at your kitchen table, rather than when you are about to take your first ride.

 - We did not like how the battery-saver mode disabled the screen much of the time, especially when we were using the unit for nav.
 Recommend disabling battery saver mode.
 You don’t need it, anyway.

 - On very bright days, screen took a bit to adjust to the brightness.
 In dark conditions, though, the screen very quickly adjusts and is easy to view.

-- Loading new routes via GPX files (usually from Strava) requires manual steps and an intermediary device like a laptop, phone, or tablet.
+- Loading new routes via GPX files (usually from Strava, when we use its create route tool) requires manual steps and an intermediary device like a laptop, phone, or tablet.

 Mounting the 1030

 As we mentioned earlier, mounting the Garmin 1030 is a piece of cake, and uses the same approach as the 830 or the 530 if you are familiar with either of those.
 You can do a direct-mount using the very tough rubber bands provided with the unit, or you can do a mount using the bracket provided.
 Either is quick, and it really depends on where you want your computer to be relative to your cockpit and riding position.